-- As high volumes of product commonly go through such environments, adequate control procedures are necessary to account for all product at all stages of production. - Production starts within the Wafer-fab; here the silicon wafers undergo the diffusion processing.
+- 65 As high volumes of product commonly go through such environments, adequate control procedures are necessary to account for all product at all stages of production. - 66 Production starts within the Wafer-fab; here the silicon wafers undergo the diffusion processing.
 Computer tracking at wafer level throughout the process is commonplace.
 The wafers are then taken into the test area.
-Testing of each TOE occurs to assure conformance with the device specification. - The authorized front-end plant possibly involved in the manufacturing of the TOE are denoted by the activity "FE" in Table 15. - The authorized EWS plant potentially involved in the testing of the TOE are denoted by the activity "EWS" in Table 15. - Wafers are then scribed and broken such as to separate the functional from the nonfunctional ICs.
+Testing and pre-personalization of each TOE occurs to assure conformance with the device specification and to load the customer information. - 67 The authorized front-end plant possibly involved in the manufacturing of the TOE are denoted by the activity "FE" in Table 15. - 68 The authorized EWS plant potentially involved in the testing of the TOE are denoted by the activity "EWS" in Table 15. - 69 Wafers are then scribed and broken such as to separate the functional from the nonfunctional ICs.
 The latter is discarded in a controlled accountable manner.
 The good ICs are then packaged in phase 4, in a back-end plant.
-When testing, programming or deliveries are done offsite, ICs are transported and worked on in a secure environment with accountability and traceability of all (good and bad) products. - When the product is delivered after phase 4, the authorized back-end plants possibly involved in the packaging of the TOE are denoted by the activity "BE" in Table 15. - 66 All sites denoted by the activity "WHS" in Table 15 can be involved for the logistics.
+When testing, programming or deliveries are done offsite, ICs are transported and worked on in a secure environment with accountability and traceability of all (good and bad) products. - 70 When the product is delivered after phase 4, the authorized back-end plants possibly involved in the packaging of the TOE are denoted by the activity "BE" in Table 15. - All sites denoted by the activity "WHS" in Table 15 can be involved for the logistics.